Incoterms® rules turn 80

 Since its inception in 1919, ICC’s mission has been to promote international trade and investment.
 Constituting a defined global language for trading across borders, ICC Incoterms® rules truly foster this undertaking.

 As the originator and developer of the Incoterms® rules, ICC protects the name “Incoterms” and the Incoterms®2010 logo as trademarks to help the trading community identify official and authentic ICC products and services relating to the Incoterms® rules.

-To learn further or to purchase the ICC Incoterms® rules, please visit the ICC Store.
+To learn further or to purchase the ICC Incoterms® rules, please visit the ICC Knowledge 2 GO.
 All ICC Incoterms® products are at a 20% reduction in honour of the 80th anniversary.

 — ICC Incoterms® Rules (@ICC_Incoterms) September 26, 2016